Postdoctoral Researcher, Computational Research Division

 My dissertation research studied stochastic optimization, particularly variance reduction for sequential sampling procedure in stochastic programming and data-driven distributionally robust optimization with applications in water resources management.

 - J. Mueller, J.Park, R. Sahu, C. Varadharajan, B. Arora, B. Faybishenko, and D. Agarwal.
-Surrogate optimization of deep neural networks for groundwater predictions.Submitted for publication, 2019
+Surrogate optimization of deep neural networks for groundwater predictions.Under revision, 2020

 - J. Park and G. Bayraksan.
 A multistage distributionally robust optimization approach to water allocation under climate uncertainty.
-Submitted for publication, January 2019
+Under revision,2020

 - Simple estimators of value of data and price of data for data-driven distributionally robust optimization.
 In INFORMS Annual Meeting, Seattle, WA, October 20-23, 2019.